openmovementproject/openmovement-axconfig/README.md

 Use the address: [`config.openmovement.dev`](https://config.openmovement.dev/).

 The configuration page will work on browsers that support WebUSB (e.g. *Chrome*), on platforms that have not claimed the devices' serial connection (e.g. Mac, some Android or Linux configurations).
-Additional debugging is available in *Chromium*-based browsers at: `chrome://device-log`).
+Additional debugging is available in *Chromium*-based browsers at: `chrome://device-log` and `chrome://usb-internals`).

 Options can be added to the address by first appending a hash (`#`), then `key=value` pairs separated with an ampersand (`&`):